grammyjs/website/site/docs/guide/context.md

 ### Via Middleware (Recommended)

-The customizations can easily be done in [middleware](./middleware.md).
+The customizations can be easily done in [middleware](./middleware.md).

 ::: tip Middlewhat?
-This section requires an understanding of middleware, so in case you did not skip ahead to [this section](./middleware.md) yet, here is a very brief summary.
+This section requires an understanding of middleware, so in case you have not skipped ahead to [this section](./middleware.md) yet, here is a very brief summary.

 All you really need to know is that several handlers can process the same context object.
 There are special handlers which can modify `ctx` before any other handlers are run, and the modifications of the first handler will be visible to all subsequent handlers.